 If you have enough bucks to spare, you can go for OEM fridge water filters.
 But if you are looking for a more affordable water filter, the off-brand can be a perfect option, and some of them do the job better, just like the OEM version.
 A perfect example is the Everydrop water filter we will discuss in this article.

 The capacity of filters is rated in a gallon, and the rating tells you the specific number of gallons of purified water the filter can offer before you replace them.
 The filtration capacity can vary from 200 gallons to 400 gallons in different water filters.
-Take note that 300 gallons is the standard filtration capacity.
+Take note that 300 gallons are the standard filtration capacity.

 It was noticed that filters with lower gallon rating often remove a wide range of contaminants.
 Maybe it is due to the all-out filtration process.
 This means that even though higher gallon ratings can be a better option, lower filtration capacity isn’t necessarily a bad thing.
-Also, don’t pay any attention to the lifetime you see on refrigerator water filters.
+Also, don’t pay any attention to the life you see on refrigerator water filters.

 3.Certification and contaminants

 Generally, the one filter fits all household rules do not work when it comes to refrigerator water filters.
-What is suitable for someone household may not be suitable for yours.
+What is suitable for someone’s household may not be suitable for yours.
 The type of filter you choose should depend on the kinds of contaminants that can be found in the water that you get at home.

 You can know the contaminants you face in your water at home by sending a direct sample to a professional lab.
 Alternatively, you can check the latest Consumer Confidence Report of your local water utility.
 You will be able to know the best water filter that fits your household when you know the contaminants you face.